 6.5 Surveillance Audits

-Certification maintenance requires periodic re-assessment audits to confirm that the AA ecosystem partners continues to operate as specified and intended, thus surveillance audits shall be conducted annually to:
+Certification maintenance requires periodic re-assessment audits to confirm that the AA ecosystem partners continue to operate as specified and intended, thus surveillance audits shall be conducted annually to:

 - Ensure the scoped systems/ecosystem maintain the required compliance measures